The Light Show is Active from Sunset to 9:00 PM!

 Q: Do your neighbors hate you?

-A: Some have wished death upon me while others love the show and think I am the coolest person in the neighborhood. (not joking)
+A: One person has wished death upon me but most love the show and think I am the coolest person in the neighborhood.

 Q: Do you help your parents do this?